bpucker/MybMonday/README.md

 [Rodrigues et al., 2021](https://www.nature.com/articles/s41438-021-00514-1) identified functional variation in the C-terminal region of anthocyanin-activating MYBs.
 Molecular recognition features (MoRFs) are located in regions of intrinsic disorder of transcription factors.
 They are often short linear motifs (SLiMs) of 3-11 amino acid residues with evolutionary variability, but some consereved residues which determine specificity in interactions [Stracke et al., 2001](https://pubmed.ncbi.nlm.nih.gov/11597504/).
 Flexibility in these regions is considered an important factor in the evolution of signalling pathways by interacting co-factors.
 Multiple subgroups of the MYBs interact with bHLH transcription factors, but the involved motifs evolved convergently in the C-terminal region (subgroup 4 and subgroup 12) or in the N-terminal region (subgroups 5, 6, 15, 16).
 Anthocyanin regulating MYBs are located in subgroup 6.
 The C-terminal motif in this subgroup overlaps with the TAS4-siRNA81(-) target sequence.
 The PA and anthocyanin regulation subgroups 5 und 6 appear to be derived from the flavonoid regulator subgroup 7.
 However, early branching members in the subgroup 6 are not able to activate anthocyanins or lead only to a weak activation.
 Functionally characterized subgroup 6 members show conservation of three short motifs in their C-terminal region.

+### (15) MYB involved in sex determination ###

+Dioecy has evolved hundreds of times independently from hermaphrody in plants.
+[Harkess et al., 2020](http://www.plantcell.org/content/32/6/1790) present a MYB that is involved in sex determination in _Asparagus officinalis_.
+The X and Y chromosomes of A. officinalis evolved from an ancestral autosome pair during the shift from hermaphroditism to dioecy.
+A loss of recombination in a Y chromosomal region with genes supressing the female organogenesis (_SOFF_) and promoting male function (_TDF1_) can be caused by hemizygosity.
+Two Y-speficific genes appear sufficient for sex determination.
+The analysis of different mutant lines revealed a 1Mbp region on the Y-chromosome that is responsible for the sex determination.
+One of the genes in this region is the R2R3-MYB transcription factor _DEFECTIVE IN TAPETAL DEVELOPMENT AND FUNCTION_ (_TDF1_).
+Interestingly, this gene is not sex linked in all dioceious Asparagus species which indicates that this sex determination mechanism evolved within the genus.
+Sex chromosome evolution often leads to the accumulation of male genes on the Y chromosome and female genes on the X chromsome.
+One example of an X-linked gene is _WIP2/NTT_ which is specificly expressed in ovules.

 ## Contact ##